uriapete/uriapete/README.md

 ## Hi there 👋

 I'm a software developer focused on adaptability, versatility, and functionality.
 Great at working in or coordinating a team, but I like working alone too.
+When I'm really into something, I learn it quickly.

 ### Wanna get in contact?
 - My Email: uriarteangelo@gmail.com